Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Codes and `fundamental groups' of nodal quartic surfaces

 The same must also be true for the column sums.

-To simplify the argument, we use the fact that the group of affinities of $W_i$ equals to the full symmetric group, and that we can use the symmetries in $ Aff(W_1) \times Aff(W_2)$, and also exchange rows and columns (this amounts to exchanging $W_1 $ with $W_2$): we shall say that two functions are equivalent if obtained one from the other via a sequence of these operations.
+To simplify the argument, we use the fact that the group of affinities of $W_i$ equals the full symmetric group, permuting rows for $i=1$ (respectively: columns for $i=2$) and that we can use the symmetries in $ Aff(W_1) \times Aff(W_2)$, and also exchange rows and columns (this amounts to exchanging $W_1 $ with $W_2$): we shall consider two functions equivalent if obtained one from the other via a sequence of these operations.